This is the featured image of the Add Edge to Your Drums blog article.

 ~Full Mix - Drums (Unprocessed)

-As we can hear in the audio example above, the drums sound tight, but they lack a certain edge and a sense of space.
-To solve this, let’s group all of our drum tracks, except the kick, and name the newly created group track: DRUMS.
+As we can hear in the audio example above, the drums sound tight but lack a certain edge and a sense of space.
+To solve this, let's group all our drum tracks, except the kick, and name the newly created group track DRUMS.

-Next, since our plan is to process the drums in parallel, we’ll need to add a new return track, which we will call “DRUMS – Parallel”.
+Next, since we plan to process the drums in parallel, we'll need to add a new return track, which we will call "DRUMS - Parallel."

 This is the picture of my mix and the highlighted "Add Track" menu.